-Physical Education
+Physical and Health Education

-Requirements K-8 [E] [M]
+Requirements PreK-8 [E] [M]

-All students in grades K-5 must engage in at least 135 minutes of physical activity each week as part of the physical education curriculum.
-Students in grades 6-8 must engage in at least 135 minutes of physical activity each week for at least four semesters during those grade levels as part of the school's physical education.
+All students in grades PreK-5 must engage in at least 135 minutes of physical activity each week as part of the physical education curriculum.
+Students in grades 6-8 must engage in at least 225 minutes of physical activity every two weeks for at least four semesters during those grade levels as part of the school's physical education.